Directory

 Professor Parikh serves on the Fulbright Commission’s Peer Review Selection Committee and plays an integral role in awarding grants through the Fulbright program.

-Along with Professors Robert Rasmussen and Michael Simkovic, Professor Parikh is a founding member of the Financial Restructuring Roundtable hosted by the University of Chicago Law School, the University of Pennsylvania Carey School of Law, USC Gould School of Law, and Lewis & Clark Law School.
+Along with Professors Robert Rasmussen and Michael Simkovic, Professor Parikh is a founding member of the Financial Restructuring Roundtable hosted by the University of Chicago Booth Business School, Duke Law School, USC Gould School of Law, and Wake Forest School of Law.
 The annual, invitation-only event brings together recognized business law scholars and practitioners to explore varied perspectives on financial restructuring issues.

 Background: